-Q. What should I be prepared to discuss in the admission interview?
+Q. What should I be prepared to discuss in the anesthesia admission interview?

-A. Applicants should anticipate that interviewers will ask a broad range of questions that attempt to elicit the applicant's understanding of the nurse anesthetist's role, motivation, goals, and leadership potential as well as clinical knowledge.
-Clinical knowledge includes (but is not limited to) ventilator management, ABGs, vasoactive pharmacology, lab values, hemodynamics, cardiac, respiratory, and neurophysiology.
+A. Prospective candidates must be prepared for interviewers to pose a diverse array of questions with the aim of gauging their comprehension of the nurse anesthetist's responsibilities, drive, aspirations, leadership abilities, and clinical expertise.
+ICU clinical knowledge, encompassing but not restricted to ventilator management, ABGs (arterial blood gases), vasoactive pharmacology, lab values, hemodynamics, cardiac, respiratory, and neurophysiology, will also be assessed during the interview process.